www.weldreality.com.

 We

-to do it right, as it is to screw it up.
+all know with welding, it's just as easy to do it right, as it is to SCREW it up.

 Ed

-training young Jesse, 11.
-Kokomo Ind
+training young Jesse, 11, in Kokomo Ind to MIG weld a Nat Gas Pipe.

-the nineties, I was invited to provide a weld cost and weld risk assesment for a Canadian Ship Yard building Navy Frigates.
+the nineties, I was invited to provide a weld cost and weld risk assesment for a Canadian Ship Yard building Canadian Navy Frigates.
 At the yard I found that

 the MIG and flux cored welding was completely out of control.
 MIG and flux cored were the two prime weld processes utilized in the yard.